 The men’s and women’s singles tournaments follow a similar pattern.
 There are four rounds followed by quarter-final, semi-final, and final matches.
 Every stage is a knockout stage, so when a player loses a match, they are out of the tournament.
 The initial draw is conducted such that the top-seeded players won’t face off against each other until the latest stages.
 For example, assuming they don’t lose any matches, the top two seeds will meet in the final.

 Aside from the men’s and women’s singles tournaments, there will be men’s, women’s, and mixed doubles tournaments.

 Who is expected to do well in the Australian Open?

 At the time of writing, the top 10 ranked men and women players are as follows:

 |Rank||Men (ATP Singles Rankings)||Women (WTA Singles Rankings)|

-While many of the women’s favorites follow a similar pattern to the seed list above, the bookies number one spot is saved for Serena Williams.
-Williams slid to No. 451 in world rankings after the birth of her daughter in 2017, but has climbed back up to the 16th spot.
-While she missed the 2018 Australian Open, she has won the tournament a whopping seven times.
-What’s more, a win at this year’s tournament would bring her total number of grand slam singles titles to 24, which would match record-holder Margaret Court (who happens to be Australian).
+While many of the women favorites follow a similar pattern to the seed list above, the bookies’ number one spot is saved for Serena Williams.
+Williams has climbed back to number nine in the world rankings and recently won her first singles title since the birth of her daughter in 2017.
+A win at this year’s tournament would bring her total number of grand slam singles titles to 24, which would match record-holder Margaret Court (who happens to be Australian).